techie-joe/sites/README.md

 ### How to use

 Open your site's repository.
-At the root directory of your site, set the `remote_theme` value in your `_config.yml` file as follows.
+At the root directory of your site, edit the `_config.yml` file and set the value of `remote_theme` as follows.
 Remove existing values of `theme` too.
 Then activate **GitHub Pages**.
+For detailed instruction, see "[Techie Joe's GitHub Pages Walkthrough](https://techie-joe.github.io/library/github-pages/)".

 > Edit `_config.yml`
 ```yml